himax16/personal-website-jekyll/_pages/profile.md

 ## Education

 * **Ph.D.
 Candidate**\
-  Program in Plasma Physics, _Princeton University_
+  Program in Plasma Physics, _Princeton University_, expected in Summer 2024\
+  Advisor: Prof. Matthew W. Kunz
   * **Master of Arts (M.A.)** awarded in September 2020

 * **Bachelor of Arts (A.B.)**\